Gustave Eiffel biography

 One of Eiffel's first projects came in 1858, when he oversaw the building of an iron bridge at Bordeaux, and by 1866 Eiffel had set up his own company.
 By the time he designed the arched Gallery of Machines for the Paris Exhibition of 1867, his reputation was solidified.
-Also in 1967, he designed the 525-foot steel arch bridge over the Douro River in Oporto, Portugal.
+Also in 1876, he designed the 525-foot steel arch Ponte Maria Pia Bridge over the Douro River in Oporto, Portugal, which was complete the following year.
 Working from the same design nearly 20 years later, he built the renowned 540-foot Garabit viaduct in Truyère, France (suspended 400 feet above the surface of the water, it was the highest bridge in the world for years after its construction).

 As his career advanced, Eiffel moved away from bridgework, such as in 1879 when he created the dome for the astronomical observatory in Nice, France, notable in that the dome was movable.
 That same year, when the Statue of Liberty's initial internal engineer, Eugène Viollet-le-Duc, unexpectedly died, Eiffel was hired as the new engineer.
 Eiffel created a new support system for the statue that would rely on a skeletal structure instead of weight to support the copper skin.
 He and his team built the statue from the ground up and then dismantled it for its journey to New York Harbor.